NurullahSanY/RoofCommunity/README.md

 2. install Git Bash

 After Completing the installation process go to the Git Bash terminal and run this code:<br>
-NB: You must go to the front-end directory.
+NB: You must go to the "front-end" directory.

 ```
 cd front-end